Empowering small-scale retailers for growth

 The result is the Lean Data Gender Toolkit.
 It focuses on the lived experience of both men and women – granting fresh insights that aren't available through the ‘head-counting’ approach of many existing methodologies.

-A key way in which we're increasing the social impact of our work with small-scale retailers is through innovative public–private models that support social entrepreneurship.
+A key way we're increasing the social impact of our work with small-scale retailers is through innovative public–private models that support social entrepreneurship.

 TRANSFORM is supporting a range of social enterprises and distribution models.
 These include Kasha, a mobile e-commerce platform in Rwanda, described in Opportunities for Women, and UJoin, a mobile-friendly online community in Nairobi, Kenya, for owners of 'base of the pyramid' shops, known as dukas.
 As well as accessing courses, connecting with others and viewing product information, duka owners can also set up voucher-based shopper loyalty schemes which could qualify them for free health insurance.